nickpinecone/frontend-lab/restaurant-page/README.md

 # restaurant-page
-In this restaurant you can order the best food in the entire universe
+In this restaurant you can order the best pies in the entire universe

 [Live Demo](https://threedotsellipsis.github.io/restaurant-page/)